-An intact, high-quality template is essential to reliable amplify large fragments.
+An intact, high-quality template is essential to achieve a reliable amplification of large fragments.
 Extreme care must be taken in the preparation and handling of DNA.
 Always use purified high-quality DNA as template.

-• Concentration of Mg2+ is too low
+Concentration of Mg2+ is too low

-$Mg^{2\ast}$ is included in the Master Mix at a final concentration of 2.5 mM, which is sufficient for most targets.
-For some targets, a higher $Mg^{2\ast}$ concentration may be required.
+Mg^{2+} is included in the Master Mix at a final concentration of 2.5 mM, which is sufficient for most targets.
+For some targets, a higher Mg^{2+} concentration may be required.
 Titrate from 2.5 mM to 4 mM (final concentration) in 0.5 mM increments.
 (Note: $MgCl_2$ is not provided in separate tubes).